 Use of a self-rating scale of the nature and severity of symptoms in Parkinson’s Disease (PRO-PD): Correlation with quality of life and existing scales of disease severity

-One of the very important new directions that Laurie is developing, and is already using to great effect - as demonstrated in the video presentation below - is an online data collection tool.
-Quite simply, Laurie is using the input data from thousands of people with PD to determine statiscally the factors which help to keep the disease at bay.
+Laurie and colleagues have been using this recording system themselves as an online data collection research tool.
+Quite simply, Laurie is using the input data from thousands of people with PD to determine statistically the factors which help to keep the disease at bay.
 This is, in my, view wellness engineering at its best - working out what actually works and applying it to ease suffering right now, not waiting for medical scientists to ponder why it works down to the level of trivia before it is rolled out to improve lives.

 Laurie says "I sure hope all of you are all reporting your successes to the CAM Care study!!!